Censorship of the Bible: Diocletianic Persecution

 During the Diocletianic Persecution, Bibles were targeted as part of a larger program intended to wipe out Christianity.
-On February 24, 303, Diocletian's first "Edict against the Christians" was published.
+On February 24, 303, Diocletian's first so-called "Edict against the Christians" was published.
 Among other persecutions against Christians, Diocletian ordered the destruction of their scriptures and liturgical books across the entire Roman empire.

 During the Middle Ages

+For the ordinary semi-literate or illiterate laity, the main source of scripture was oral and regular: the priest's vernacular paraphrase of the day's readings according to the liturgical calendar during the homily, bolstered by derived works such as dramas, poems, songs, icons, paintings, carvings and sculptures.

+Historian Wim Francois notes "the late medieval Catholic church did not forbid the reading of the Bible in the vernacular,[...]there was no central Roman policy[...]pertaining to Bible reading in the vernacular, and [...] biblical books circulated in most of Europe's linguistic regions."
+Bans were regional, on unauthorized translations, and often used the policing of actual or predicted violence as a justification.

+Old Church Slavonic

 There were some controversies whether the translation in Old Church Slavonic was permissible.
 According to St. Methodius, he was officially allowed to use it by John VIII in 880.

 Yet Christians were forbidden to use the Old Church Slavonic translation by John X in 920 and by the Lateran Synod of 1059, with the synod being confirmed by Nicholas II and Alexander II.
-In a letter to Vratislav II of Bohemia dated 2 January 1080, Pope Gregory VII revoked his predecessors' permission to use the Slavonic language.
-The reason he gave was that "Not without reason has it pleased Almighty God that Holy Scripture should be a secret in certain places, lost, if it were plainly apparent to all men, perchance it would be little esteemed and be subject to disrespect; or it might be falsely understood by those of mediocre learning, and lead to error."
+In a letter to Duke Vratislaus II of Bohemia dated 2 January 1080, Pope Gregory VII refused to re-establish the earlier permission to use the Slavonic language liturgy, including the scripture reading.
+The reason he gave, in the explicit context of questioning Vratislaus' loyalty and orthodoxy in the highly political Investiture Controversy, was that "(Not without reason has it pleased Almighty God that) the Sacred Scripture should be obscure in certain places, lest, if it were freely open to all, it would perhaps become worthless and would be subject to scorn, or it would perversely lead the mind into error due to mediocre translations."

+Waldensians: France and Italy
-Between 1170–80, Peter Waldo commissioned a cleric from Lyon to translate the New Testament into the vernacular "Romance" (Franco-Provençal).
-He is credited with providing Western Europe the first translation of the Bible in a 'modern tongue' outside of Latin.

-In 1199, Pope Innocent III, writing in a letter to the bishop of Metz, banned the reading the Bible in private meetings (which he labeled as occultis conventiculis, or "hidden assemblies").
-However, he noted that the desire to read and study the divine scriptures, was not to blame, but rather it was a recommended disposition.
-Since, however, the individual by himself apart from private meetings could hardly procure Bible texts, this ban was practically equivalent to a Bible ban for lay people.
+Between 1170 and 1180, Peter Waldo commissioned a cleric from Lyon to translate the New Testament into the vernacular "Romance" (Franco-Provençal).
+He is credited with providing Western Europe the first translation of Scriptures in a 'modern tongue' outside of Latin.
+In 1199, Pope Innocent III, writing in a letter to the bishop of Metz about Waldensians, banned secret meetings (which he labeled as occultis conventiculis, or "hidden assemblies") in which the Bible was freely discussed.
+However, he noted that the desire to read and study the divine scriptures, was not to blame: rather, he commended it.